LezWatch/lezwatchtv-wporg/readme.txt

 If no format type is passed to 'Stats' it will default to display both character and show stats.

 ==Changelog==

+= 1.2.2 =
+* December 2017 by Ipstenu
+* Fixed: If it's only been a month, don't say 'and' - Grammar!

 = 1.2.1 =
 * July 2017 by Ipstenu